miso-lims/walkthroughs/3-incoming.md

 Some fields cannot be filled down, so enter each of those separately.

-1. _Description_: add a number to each row starting with 1, i.e..
-`Primary 1`, `Primary 2`, `Primary 3`, `Primary 4`.
+1. _Description_: Copying and pasting from Excel and Word is supported.
+Go to http://pastebin.com/uQXhafqJ and copy the list of descriptions by selecting it with your mouse, right clicking and selecting _Copy_.
+Then click on the first cell in the top row of _External Name_ and press Ctrl+V on your keyboard to paste.
-1. _Matrix Barcode_: you would normally use a hand-scanner or copy and paste the list from a spreadsheet.
-In this case, enter the project short name followed by P#.
+1. _Matrix Barcode_: you would normally use a hand-scanner or copy and paste a list of barcodes from a spreadsheet.
+In this case, enter the project short name followed by P and a number.
+The fill down functionality does not auto-increment, so these need to be typed.
 For example:`DI4S_P1`, `DI4S_P2`, `DI4S_P3`, `DI4S_P4`
-1. _External Name_: copy the list below by selecting it with your mouse, right clicking and selecting _Copy_.
-Then click on the first cell in the top row of _External Name_ and press Ctrl+V on your keyboard to paste, the replace `DI4S` with your own project name.
+1. _External Name_:  replace `DI4S` with your own project name.
 <br/>`DI4S_ID1`<br/>`DI4S_ID2`<br/>`DI4S_ID3`<br/>`DI4S_ID4`
 1. _Ext.
 Inst.
 Identifier_: add a number to each row starting from 2, i.e..
 `BioBankID 2`, `BioBankID 3`, `BioBankID 4`, `BioBankID 5`.